Quarantine Procedures for entry via Airport

 The Government has to emphasise that self-discipline and community solidarity in fighting against the disease are of utmost importance.
 Any person concerned who leaves the dwelling place without permission may commit a criminal offence.
 The penalty upon conviction is imprisonment and a fine.
 The Government will ensure the persons under compulsory quarantine stay at the premises by spot checks, telephone calls and via monitoring of the status of electronic device, etc.

 All inbound travellers must declare the health and quarantine information truthfully.
 Travellers can fill in and submit the “Health & Quarantine Information Declaration” form with their smartphone or mobile device before boarding.
-After submitting the online form, download the result (by clicking “Save QR Code” button) or capture the screen, and show it to the staff of the Department of Health upon entering Hong Kong.
+After submitting the online form, download the result (by clicking “Save QR Code” button) or capture the screen.
 The QR code is valid for 48 hours.
+If inbound travellers have stayed in any specified high risk places on the day or 14 days before boarding the aircraft to Hong Kong, please refer to this webpage.

 Travellers should wear a mask on board, and are required to undergo temperature screening upon arriving in Hong Kong.